 Describe your day-to-day responsibilities and a typical day:

 It’s the responsibility of my team to ensure that our hospital campus is safe for patients and staff.
-My team consists of a coordinator and approximately 25 technicians skilled in a variety of trades.
+My team consists of a supervisor, coordinator, and approximately 25 technicians skilled in a variety of trades.
 We are the plumbers, maintenance techs, carpenters, electricians, painters, and power plant engineers that take care of the operations of the building and maintain the grounds of the campus.
-My manager and director are also here at onsite.
-It’s my job to handle the day-to-day supervision of the team and assist with training as needed.
-Each day I meet with my staff, evaluate any urgent needs, and then take a tour of the campus so I can spot any areas of concern and check in with the manager of each unit.
+We begin each morning with a huddle where we review overnight activities and daily priorities.
+I’m responsible for ensuring maintenance and work orders are completed, work is documented, and that we’re providing a safe healthy environment that’s compliant.

 Describe the path you took to arrive in your current role:

 I’ve been in healthcare my entire career but there have been some twists and turns on my journey.
 Early in my career I was a Certified Medical Assistant and I worked at another hospital system for 15 years.
 I held a variety of roles during that time including nursing assistant, medical assistant, insurance coordinator, and practice manager.
 I then moved to another state for a few years.
 When I returned to Michigan, I was looking for a job and my aunt, who works for Medxcel, recommended I apply for the Facilities Coordinator position.
 While I was Coordinator, I finished my nursing prerequisites and was accepted to nursing school.
-I had received my start date for nursing school when I was offered the opportunity to apply for my current role as supervisor.
+I had received my start date for nursing school when I was offered the opportunity to apply for the role of supervisor.
 After a lot of prayer and thought I decided to take the leap and stay with Medxcel in the supervisor position.
 That changed my career path and I have often been asked why I made the decision to move to Medxcel from the clinical side.
 To me the reason is simple, my desire to aid, comfort, and care for people remains a top priority.
 My unique background allows me to bring a different perspective to the world of Facilities Management and in everything I do, I am still caring for those who need it most.
+I was recently promoted to Facility Manager and I couldn’t be happier with my decision to join Medxcel.

 How did Medxcel support you in your career path to supervisor of a large team?